CHAPTER 111. SEED TESTING, LABELING AND STANDARDS

 (4) Rate of occurrence in large size seeds.
 The seeds of wheat, Sudan grass, oats, rye, barley, buckwheat, sorghums, vetches and other agricultural, vegetable and flower seeds of similar or greater size and weight or mixtures thereof may not contain more than one seed of restricted noxious weed seeds per 100 grams of seed—equivalent to five seeds per pound—except that not more than five seeds of buckhorn plantain per 100 grams of agricultural seeds may be permitted—equivalent to 25 weed seeds per pound, and seed wheat is not permitted to contain bulblets of wild garlic or wild onion—equivalent to zero bulblets per pound.

-(b) Presence of restricted noxious weed seeds in lawn and turf grasses and mixtures thereof shall be governed by the following:
+(b) The presence of restricted noxious weed seeds in lawn and turf grasses and mixtures thereof shall be governed by the following:

-(1) Except as provided in paragraph (3) the seeds of the following plants shall be restricted noxious weed seeds and shall be listed on the tag or label under the heading ‘‘Undesirable Grass Seeds’’ by name and number per pound when present in bentgrass, Kentucky bluegrass, chewings fescue, hard fescue, red fescue, varieties of named turf type tall fescue, varieties of perennial ryegrass or mixtures containing these grasses:
+(1) Except as provided in paragraph (3), the seeds of the following plants shall be restricted noxious weed seeds and shall be listed on the tag or label under the heading ‘‘Undesirable Grass Seeds’’ or ‘‘Restricted Noxious Weed Seeds’’ by name and number per pound when present in bentgrass, Kentucky bluegrass, chewings fescue, hard fescue, red fescue, varieties of named turf type tall fescue, varieties of perennial ryegrass or mixtures containing these grasses:

 (i) Bermudagrass.
 (Cynodon spp.).